ndhbib01/libft/README.md

   - Prompting me with questions to test my knowledge and understanding of the functions I wrote

 # Additional Notes
-- All functions are implemented according to the 42 curriculum requirements.
 - Separate test files were created to ensure proper functionality without interfering with library compilation.